MatthiasNickles/diff-SAT/README.md

 #### Build and Run ####

-delSAT is currently provided only in the form of source code.
+delSAT is written in Scala and runs on the Java Virtual Machine (JVM).
+A JRE or JDK 8 or higher (64-bit, with support for Unsafe) is required, e.g., OpenJDK. delSAT is currently provided only in the form of source code.
 To build delSAT from sources, including all dependencies:

 - Install sbt (https://www.scala-sbt.org/)
 - Make sure file project/assembly.sbt exists with content addSbtPlugin("com.eed3si9n" % "sbt-assembly" % "0.14.9")